LethaboTeffo/POE-website/README.md

  <h3> Styling Enhancements</h3>
-    * Added a separate CSS page (styles.css) to organize project styling.<br>
+   -Added a separate CSS page (styles.css) to organize project styling. <br>
-    * Implemented inline CSS for specific elements where necessary, in addition to the main CSS stylesheet.
+   -Implemented inline CSS for specific elements where necessary, in addition to the main CSS stylesheet.

 <h3>Overall Layout and Navigation </h3>
 Added a logo to the header section of the website. <br>